Nonlinear anisotropic equilibrium reconstruction in axisymmetric magnetic mirrors: Equilibrium reconstruction with Pleiades

 For the small number of profile parameters used in much of this work, SCBO does not converge to the minimum $\chi^2$ solution appreciably faster than conventional gradient-free methods like Nelder-Mead.
-However, the SCBO technique used here was more robust as it was much less sensitive to initial guesses and the size of the search region than conventional nonlinear minimization techniques.
+However, the SCBO technique we use here is less sensitive to initial guesses and the size of the search region than conventional nonlinear minimization techniques, and provides a surrogate model for $\chi^2$ that enabled fast uncertainty quantification and can potentially be used to check for the uniqueness of equilibrium reconstructions.
 Furthermore, SCBO methods have been shown to remain fast as dimensionality increases \cite{Eriksson2021,Daulton2022} making them applicable to future equilibrium fitting problems in better diagnosed plasmas where more free parameters are used to prescribe the distribution function and plasma profiles.
-While we use this fitting technique for nonlinear anisotropic equilibrium reconstruction in the mirror, it should work in other devices as well and could enable more effective high-dimensional nonlinear equilibrium reconstruction in toroidal devices.
+While we use this fitting technique for nonlinear anisotropic equilibrium reconstruction in the mirror, it should work in other devices as well and could enable more effective high-dimensional nonlinear equilibrium reconstruction with automatic uncertainty quantification in toroidal devices.